blahosyl/operator-game/README.md

 ![The Solution Area after an inorrect quess](readme-pics/solution-area-wrong.png)

-The [**Check Answer**](#submit-button) button is also disabled in this case, but it is enabled again when the user changes any of the operators.
+The [**Submit**](#submit-button) button is also disabled in this case, but it is enabled again when the user changes any of the operators.
 Changing an operator also clears the Solution Area.

 ![The Solution Area after an inorrect quess](readme-pics/submit-button-re-enabled.png)